 - I promise to care about you and your research – I am highly invested in your success and well-being.

 - I will work hard to bring in funding to keep research going.

 - I will publicise your research in order to promote it and encourage new collaborations and opportunities

 - I will consult everyone in the lab before recruiting new members

-- I will review drafts within a week of receiving them, but more time may be needed to go over revisions
+- I will review drafts within two weeks of receiving them, but more time may be needed to go over revisions

 - I will review your personal development plans and help you set goals